ios-dev-ucdavis/course-website/_assignments/assignment_2.md

 You can achieve this by having two different icons and modify their animations and transitions.

+**Hints:**

 1. You might want to extract the definition and implementation of this completion marker into a separate SwiftUI file, if you originally implemented this marker right inside your `ReminderCardView`.
 2. You may need to delay some animations.
 Try `.delay` on any animation!
-{:.note title="Hints"}